Kong/kong/CONTRIBUTING.md

 you are probably the one in need of it.
 You must be prepared to apply changes to it if necessary.

-If your Pull Request was accepted and fixes a bug, adds functionality, or makes it significantly easier to use or understand Kong, congratulations!
+If your Pull Request was accepted and it fixed a bug, added functionality, or made it significantly easier to use or understand Kong, congratulations!
 You are now an official contributor to Kong.
 Get in touch with us to receive your very own [Contributor T-shirt](#contributor-t-shirt)!